Here's No Peace

 Here's No Peace is the second EP by Swedish black metal band Marduk.
-It was recorded and mixed at Hellspawn Studios in December 1991, but remained unreleased for almost six years until October 1997, when it was released by Shadow Records.
+It was recorded and mixed at Hellspawn Studios in December 1991, but remained unreleased for almost six years until October 1997, when Shadow Records released it.
 The EP features a drastically different line-up than Marduk actually was by this time, with differences including Andreas Axelsson on vocals, Rikard Kalm on bass, and Joakim Göthberg on drums and additional vocals; Dan Swanö was also the mixer of the recording.
 The only member of the personnel to have remained with Marduk by the release of Here's No Peace was guitarist Morgan Steinmeyer Håkansson who remains part of the band to this day.